How long does alcohol stay in your system? A comprehensive guide

 • Craving: Experiencing an overwhelming need for alcohol

-• Withdrawal: Experiencing alcohol withdrawals symptoms if your blood alcohol levels fall below a certain amount
+• Withdrawal: Experiencing alcohol withdrawal symptoms if your blood alcohol levels fall below a certain amount

 • Continuation: Continuing to consume alcohol despite negative consequences to your mental and physical health, personal relationship, occupation or social life